 In 1996 conscription was suspended, and the Dutch army was once again transformed into a professional army.

-In 1996, Yiddish and the Romani language were recognised as non-territorial languages in Netherlands.
+Yiddish and the Romani language were recognised in 1996 as non-territorial languages.

-On January 1999, the Netherlands replaced its former currency, the "gulden", with the euro for accounting purposes.
+On 1 January 1999, the Netherlands replaced its former currency, the "gulden" (guilder), for accounting purposes with the euro.

-Finds of rare bronze objects suggest that Drenthe was a trading centre in the Bronze Age around 2000 BC.
+Around 2000 BC, finds of rare bronze objects suggest that Drenthe was a trading centre in the Bronze Age.

-Since 2000 there has been raised awareness of religion, mainly due to Islamic extremism.
+Since 2000, there has been a raised awareness of religion in the Netherlands, mainly due to Islamic extremism.

-In 2001, the Netherlands became the first country to legalise same-sex marriage.
+In 2001, the Netherlands became the first country in the world to legalize same-sex marriage.

-On January 2002, actual euro coins and banknotes followed in the Netherlands.
+On 1 January 2002, actual euro coins and banknotes were introduced in the Netherlands.

 In 2002, the euro was introduced as fiat money in the Netherlands.

-In 2004, film director Theo van Gogh was murdered in Amsterdam after directing the short film Submission.
+In 2004, film director Theo van Gogh was murdered by Mohammed Bouyeri in Amsterdam after directing the short film Submission.

-Since 2005 the Netherlands has been among the top three countries in each report published.
+Since 2005, the Netherlands has consistently ranked among the top three countries in each report published by the Euro Health Consumer Index (EHCI).

-In January 2006, a dual healthcare system came into effect in the Netherlands, financing healthcare with state-controlled mandatory insurance and other sources such as taxes and optional insurance.
+In January 2006, a dual system for financing healthcare came into effect in the Netherlands.
+Long-term treatments and disability costs are covered by a state-controlled mandatory insurance.

-In 2006, 40% of respondents considered themselves spiritual.
+In 2006, 40% of respondents considered themselves spiritual, while 36% believed in the existence of a higher power.

 In 2007, UNICEF ranked the Netherlands 1st in child well-being in rich countries.